 New beam identification

 It has been agreed that new beam identification can be performed based on SSB and CSI-RS for beam management.
 The SSB/CSI-RS can be transmitted within the SCell or another CC within the same band.
 The gNB can configure up to 64 SSB/CSI-RS resources per BWP for new beam identification.
+The new beam RS is mandatorily configured if SCell BFR is configured.

 The threshold of new beam identification is based on L1-RSRP, and the range of the threshold is based on range specified in RSRP-Range.